Best MacBook Air monitors iMore 2021

 - Poor built-in speakers

 If you're in the market for an external monitor for your MacBook Air, you'll quickly notice there's a wide selection from which to choose.
-Our favorite model, the LG 27UK850-W, is a terrific choice for anyone looking for a great performance monitor at a fair price.
+Our favorite MacBook Air monitor, the LG 27UN850-W 27" 4K Ultrafine UHD IPS Monitor, is a terrific choice for anyone looking for a great performance monitor at a fair price.
 Yes, it has weird onboard controls and lackluster speakers.
 Most external monitors do, unfortunately.
 I appreciate the beautiful colors, brightness, and sharpness instead.

 Credits — The team that worked on this guide